 3. Rice instead of bread

-Rice is an essential part of every meal and is especially cooked without salt or butter.
+Rice is an essential part of every meal and is specially cooked without salt or butter.
 Therefore, the absence of mealy foods helps to keep the body slim.

 2. Breakfast is the main meal of the day

-Breakfast is the most substantial meal of the day in Japan, it is the main meal that includes various dishes, usually fish, rice, omelettes, miso soup, a soy dish with vegetables, seaweed and tea.
+Breakfast is the most substantial meal of the day in Japan, it is the main meal that includes various dishes, usually fish, rice, omelets, miso soup, a soy dish with vegetables, seaweed, and tea.

 1. There are next to no sweets for dessert

 Dessert is a rare occasion, and there is usually little.
 The Japanese have very different expectations for sweets: there are no cakes or buttercream.
 They even have rice ice cream (mochi)